-Khmelnitsky National University, Ukraine
+Khmelnitsky national university, Ukraine

-A COMPARISON OF REFLECTOMETRY METHODS FOR LOCATION FAULT IN TELECOMMUNICATION CABLES
+A COMPARISON OF PHASE REFLECTOMETRY METHODS FOR LOCATION FAULT IN TELECOMMUNICATION CABLES

+Abstract.
 Aging wiring in buildings, transportation systems, consumer products and industrial machinery is among the most significant potential causes of catastrophic failure and maintenance cost in these structures.
 Smart wire monitoring can therefore have a substantial impact on the overall health monitoring of the system.

 Well known reflectometry is commonly used for locating faults on wires and cables for a long time.
-This paper discuss and compares several types of reflectometry methods as time domain reflectometry (TDR), frequency domain reflectometry (FDR), mixed signal reflectometry (MSR), sequence time domain retlectometry (STDR), spread spectrum time domain reflectometry (SSTDR) in terms of their accuracy, convenience, cost, size, and ease of use.
+This paper compares Time domain reflectometry (TDR), frequency domain reflectometry (FDR), mixed signal reflectometry (MSR), sequence time domain retlectometry (STDR), spread spectrum time domain reflectometry (SSTDR) in terms of their accuracy, convenience, cost, size, and ease of use.
+Advantages and limitations of each method are outlined and evaluated for cables.
+The results in this paper can be extrapolated to other types of wire and cable systems